boonlogic/mongolia/README.md

 Setup
 -----
 From top level of `builder`:
-1. run `make mongodm-env` to installs environment dependencies
+1. run `make mongolia-env` to installs environment dependencies
-2. run `make mongodm-pull` to pull the latest source
+2. run `make mongolia-pull` to pull the latest source

 Usage
 -----